mongodb/specifications/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Drivers attempt to provide the easiest way to work with MongoDB in a given
-language ecosystem while specifications attempt to provide a consistent
+language ecosystem, while specifications attempt to provide a consistent
 behavior and experience across all languages.
 Drivers should strive to be as
 idiomatic as possible while meeting the specification and staying true to the
 original intent.